jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 300 A
 400 A

-**CSC Rooms:**
-CSC 2
-Arrends

-We have a couple of "standard" Automation Engineer goals that are project related.
-Here are some modified versions you should each plan to use  in Cornerstone:
-1. Participate or complete 3 FATs/SATs per quarter.
-2. Create 1 or modify 2 programs per quarter.

-You would also create Agile goals for each quarter for each goal.
-The agile goal for the quarter will list the orders/projects you worked on that quarter.

-Next year we'll remove "participate" once you have enough of your own projects for which you own the FAT/SAT.

 DESIGN TEMPLATE:
 - `UV^******` represents design template variables
 	- These can be added and edited from "Manage Design Template Variables"